 The Georgia School of Orthodontics is currently accepting applications for its Residency Program.
 GSO accepts graduates who have completed an accredited dental school in the United States or an equivalent foreign dental school.
-However, applicants who are not U.S. citizens must have a permanent resident card at the time of application.
-The Georgia School of Orthodontics is not currently certified to enroll F-1 nonimmigrant students.
+GSO is now certified to enroll F-1 nonimmigrant students.
+Please see the “International Residents” section below for additional requirements for applicants who are not U.S. citizens or permanent residents.

 Please note that the application process includes several components: